MALLI7622/arjun.github.io/index.md

 This works casts the problem of localization in cellular networks as a Semi-Definite Program.
 We aim to improve the accuracy of the existing methods by correcting for LOS/NLOS error.
 Certain connections that we aim to draw are with matrix completion and Eucledian Distance Matrices.

 ### Publications :
 Akshat Dave*, Sapana Chaudhary*, Balaraman Ravindran "SILC: Smoother Imitation with Lipschitz Costs" (2017).
-Accepted for poster presentation at the Deep Learning Symposium at Thirty First Annual Conference on Neural Information Processing Systems (NIPS) 2017.
+Accepted for poster presentation at the Deep Learning Symposium at Thirty First Annual Conference on Neural Information Processing Systems (NIPS) 2017. (* Equal Contribution)

 ### Mentoring :
 #### Analysing mode missing in generative adversarial networks